Bernice Johnson Reagon

 Given her long history of dedication to social justice and protest through song, Reagon has no shortage of achievements.
 She has also written several her own albums, academic and historical books, and documentaries.
 Though she created many albums with Sweet Honey in the Rock, she has produced various albums independent of the ensemble, most notably, Folk Songs: The South (1965), Give Your Hands to Struggle: The Evolution of A Freedom Fighter (1975) and River of Life (1986).
 With regards to academic texts, she wrote We’ll Understand it Better By and By: Pioneering African American Gospel Composers (1992) as well as If You Don't Go, Don't Hinder Me: The African American Sacred Song Tradition (2001).
 Outside of text, she has also contributed to television.
 In 1987, she assisted with the PBS documentary series Eyes on the Prize and, in 1989, she worked on the PBS documentary We Shall Overcome.
 The 1989 documentary won an Emmy.
 She is also credited with contributed to the film score for the 1998 four-part movie series Africans in America.
 The series was highly regarded and won a Peabody award, making it Reagon’s second project that has been a Peabody recipient.

+In 2024, Bernice Johnson Reagon passed away in Washington, DC at the age of 81.
 Reagon has been a prominent figure and a powerful force in both the world of social justice and music.
-Her life thus far has been a colorful journey filled with connecting and protesting through song.
+Her life was a colorful journey filled with connecting and protesting through song.
 Her voice, both as a vocalist and as an activist, has been pivotal in the fight for civil rights.
 From her efforts as a young college student to her contributions as a director and composer, Reagon’s legacy has paved the way for many.
-She has demonstrated the power of song throughout her professional and academic career.
-As of 2023, she continues to highlight Black culture and identity through music by continuing to compose her own work.
-She also remains a resident of Washington, DC.

 “Bernice Reagon, ‘Ain't Gonna Let Nobody Turn Me around’, Washington, DC, Feb.
 10, 2010.”
 YouTube,